 Let’s play a game.

-This game is very simliar to Chopped, except without all the stress of a ticking clock and other competitors.
+This game is very similar to Chopped, except without all the stress of a ticking clock and other competitors.
 Sounds ideal, huh?

 It has been proven time and time again, if fruit and vegetables are readily available and within eyesight (think a bowl of fruit on the kitchen counter, or fresh veggies cut in fridge), it will be consumed more than carrots that still needs to be washed and prepped or apples hiding in the bottom draw.
 This proves true in our house as well, along with majority of households around America.
 Frozen fruits and vegetables offer households convenient, affordable and easy to serve options that help streamline meal prep.

-So when I wondered into my kitchen, I spotted a few ingredients – Green Giant frozen chopped spinach, greek yogurt, canned artichokes, rotisserie chicken and a spaghetti squash – my wheels started turning.
+So when I wandered into my kitchen, I spotted a few ingredients – frozen chopped spinach, greek yogurt, canned artichokes, rotisserie chicken and a spaghetti squash – my wheels started turning.
 My all time favorite appetizer came to mind and I was off like a contestant on Chopped!

 I knew my dish; a healthified creamy, only seeming sinful, spinach and artichoke stuffed spaghetti squash.
 There are few perks to this dish.
 I utilized rotisserie chicken that was leftover from dinner the night before.
 Frozen spinach from Green Giant is thawed then mixed in and canned artichokes are drained and tossed into the mixture.
 Frozen spinach is stock piled in our freezer as mixed into dishes such as this, the taste is fresh without having to buy a mountain of spinach to wind up with a handful.

 And a super helpful tip?
-Place your spaghetti squash into the microwave for 5 minutes before placing in your preheated oven will greatly cut down your cooking time, and help you cut it in half as it is essentially pre baking it.
-Thank you Nutmeg Nanny for that tidbit!
-Also, her Sausage and Pepper Stuffed Spaghetti Squash had me drooling since she posted it.
-Hence the inspiration for this dish!!
-Can’t thank her enough.
+Place your spaghetti squash into the microwave for 5 minutes before placing in your preheated oven will greatly cut down your cooking time, and help you cut it in half as it is essentially pre-baking it.

-This dish comes together in under an hour, and is simple to make.
+This Stuffed Spaghetti Squash comes together in under an hour, and is simple to make.
 It reheats wonderful, making it ideal to double and indulge in day after day.

 Despite not partaking in the latest episode of Chopped, I would have to say that I was crowned victorious after this dish!